AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/share-projects.md

 ---
 description: Project sharing and project roles in Workspace
 keywords: Analysis Workspace sharing
-title: Share Workspace projects
+title: Share projects
 ---

-# Share Workspace projects
+# Share projects

 Sharing makes a project available to other Analysis Workspace users in your organization.
 Any [curation](curate.md) you have applied is reflected when recipients open the project.